 How to Dry Carpet After a Flood

-- Remove Water - Using a shop vac or the water extractor on a carpet cleaning machine, suck as much water as possible out of the wet carpets.
+- Remove Water - Use a shop vac or the water extractor on a carpet cleaning machine to suck as much water as possible out of the wet carpets.
 Pull back the corners of your carpeting and use a heavy-duty shop vac to remove any standing water underneath the pads.

-- Use Strong Fans - Gather up as many fans as possible, borrowing from neighbours if you must, and set them up all over the wet area.
-You can rent high-powered fans to help the process along, but it will take several days for your carpet to dry completely.
-A dehumidifier will also help speed things up.
+- Use Strong Fans - Gather up as many fans as possible, borrowing some from your neighbours if you must, and set them up all over the wet area.
+You can rent high-powered fans to help the process along, but it will take about three to five days for your carpet to dry completely.
+You’ll know the carpet is dry when it’s completely dry to the touch and there is no dampness on the bottom when you lift it up.
+If you or a neighbor have one, a dehumidifier will also help speed things up.

-- Clean and Sanitize the Flooded Areas - Even if the flood water was clean, it’s essential to clean and sanitize anything the water has dampened to ensure no mould or mildew can begin to grow.
-First, clean the surfaces using soap and water.
+- Clean and Sanitize the Flooded Areas - Even if the flood water was clean, you need to clean and sanitize anything the water has dampened to ensure no mould or mildew grows.
+To do this, clean the surfaces using soap and water.
 Then deep-clean using a solution made from one cup of bleach to one gallon of water.
 Wear protective rubber gloves when handling bleach.

-- Move all Furniture - Water damage can be hard to spot with heavy furniture covering it up, so be sure to move all your furniture and inspect every area of carpet for possible dampness.
+- Move All Furniture - Water damage can be hard to spot with heavy furniture covering it up, so be sure to move all your furniture and inspect every area of the carpet for possible dampness.

 Save the Hassle, Call the Professionals

-Drying floors after a flood can be quite a process.
-To avoid renting expensive, heavy equipment and spending hours of work salvaging your carpet, call for reinforcements.
-The experts at your local Mr. Rooter® Plumbing can help take the headache out of an inconvenient water leak.
-For 24/7 emergency plumbing or to schedule an appointment, call your local Mr. Rooter at 855-591-0128.
+Drying your floors after a flood takes a lot of time and effort.
+To avoid paying for expensive carpet replacements or spending hours of work salvaging your carpet, call for reinforcements.
+The experts at your local Mr. Rooter® Plumbing can help tackle your emergency plumbing needs stemming from an inconvenient water leak.
+For emergency plumbing or to schedule an appointment, call your local Mr. Rooter.